 Sales of pharmaceutical products depend significantly on the availability of third-party coverage and reimbursement.
-Third-party payors include Medicare, Medicaid, and other government programs at the federal and state level, managed care providers, private health insurers and other organizations.
+Thirdparty payors include Medicare, Medicaid, and other government programs at the federal and state level, managed care providers, private health insurers and other organizations.
 Third party payors decide which drugs they will pay for on behalf of their beneficiaries and establish reimbursement levels for health care.
 Although we currently believe that third-party payors will provide coverage and reimbursement for our product candidates, if approved, these third-party payors are increasingly challenging the price and examining the cost-effectiveness of medical products and services, with a recent focus on prioritization of "equivalent," less expensive alternatives when available.
 In addition, significant uncertainty exists as to the reimbursement status of newly approved healthcare products.
-We may need to conduct expensive clinical studies to demonstrate the comparative cost-effectiveness of our product.
+We may need to conduct expensive clinical studies to demonstrate the comparative cost-effectiveness of our products.
 The product candidates that we develop may not be considered cost-effective.
-It is time consuming and expensive for us to seek coverage and reimbursement rate will be approved, especially for product candidates such as ours, which are used in the inpatient setting, usually resulting in no separate reimbursement for pharmaceuticals.
+It is time consuming and expensive for us to seek coverage and reimbursement from third-party payors.
+Moreover, a payor's decision to provide coverage for a drug product does not imply that an adequate reimbursement rate will be approved, especially for product candidates such as ours, which are used in the inpatient setting, usually resulting in no separate reimbursement for pharmaceuticals.
 There are additional pressures on pricing as a result of other, peripheral policies impacting reimbursement across both government and private payors.
 Non-health specific policies may impart downstream impacts on private insurance reimbursement decision-making.
 In consideration of these numerous factors, reimbursement may not be available or sufficient to allow us to sell our products on a competitive and profitable basis.